kuokuo123/otter-launcher/README.md

 indicator_no_arg_module = "< " # a sign of whether the suggested module should run with an argument
 # ASCII color codes are allowed with these options, with 2 caveats:
     # 1. \x1b should be replaced with \u001B (unicode escape) because the rust toml crate cannot read \x as an escaped character...
-    # 2. prefix colors are better defined in [interface].prefix_color, or the color code will compromise autocompletion function in the line suggestion mode.
-Not going to be fixed for a while.
+    # 2. prefix colors are better defined in [interface].prefix_color, because color codes are not searchable.
 prefix_color = "\u001B[33m"
 description_color = "\u001B[38m"
 place_holder_color = "\u001B[90m"